tomespel/kairos-volatility-prediction/README.md

-# cfm-challenge
+# Volatility prediction in financial markets
-A repository for the CFM Challenge.
+A repository for the CFM's ENS Data Challenge.